dmcgowan/distribution-spec/spec.md

 ###### Pushing Manifests with Subject

 When processing a request for an image manifest with the `subject` field, a registry implementation that supports the [referrers API](#listing-referrers) MUST respond with the response header `OCI-Subject: <subject digest>` to indicate to the client that the registry processed the request's `subject`.
+A registry which supports the [referrers API](#listing-referrers) but does not generate a referrers list MUST additionally respond with the response header `OCI-REFERRERS-LIST: immutable` to indicate the client must push the referrers list

-When pushing a manifest with the `subject` field and the `OCI-Subject` header was not set, the client MUST:
+When pushing a manifest with the `subject` field and either the `OCI-Subject` header was not set or the `OCI-REFERRERS-LIST` is set to `immutable`, the client MUST:

-1. Pull the current referrers list using the [referrers tag schema](#referrers-tag-schema).
+1. Pull the current referrers list using [referrers API](#pushing-referrers) if `OCI-REFERRERS-LIST: immutable` is set, otherwise fallback to the [referrers tag schema](#referrers-tag-schema).
 1. If that pull returns a manifest other than the expected image index, the client SHOULD report a failure and skip the remaining steps.
 1. If the tag returns a 404, the client MUST begin with an empty image index.
 1. Verify the descriptor for the manifest is not already in the referrers list (duplicate entries SHOULD NOT be created).
-1. Append a descriptor for the pushed manifest to the manifests in the referrers list.
+1. Append or replace a descriptor for the pushed manifest to the manifests in the referrers list.
    The value of the `artifactType` MUST be set to the `artifactType` value in the pushed manifest, if present.
    If the `artifactType` is empty or missing in a pushed image manifest, the value of `artifactType` MUST be set to the config descriptor `mediaType` value.
    All annotations from the pushed manifest MUST be copied to this descriptor.
-1. Push the updated referrers list using the same [referrers tag schema](#referrers-tag-schema).
+1. Push the updated referrers list using the same endpoint path used to pull the referrers list.
-   The client MAY use conditional HTTP requests to prevent overwriting a referrers list that has changed since it was first pulled.
+   The client MUST use conditional HTTP request if the registry returned an `ETag` header to allow a registry to prevent overwriting a referrers list that has changed since it was first pulled.
+   The server MAY ignore the conditional HTTP headers.
+   If the server returns a `412`, the client SHOULD start over with pulling the current referrers list or report a failure.

 #### Content Discovery